 NGB uses a CA as the means of providing financial assistance and other support to recipients for the operation of the NGB program in the recipient's jurisdiction, except for financial assistance and support provided under separate authority (e.g., military and technician pay and the military supply system).
 Recipients enter into a Master Cooperative Agreement (MCA) with the NGB.
-Generally, an MCA consists of two parts: (1) the agreement and (2) the Appendices.
-The agreement includes the standard terms and conditions applicable to all Appendices.
-The Appendices contain the terms and conditions, policy, administrative procedures, scope of work, authorized and unauthorized activities/charges, budget information, funding limitations, and agreement particulars applicable to that functional area (e.g. Real Property Operations and Maintenance, Security Guard activities, etc.).
+Generally, an MCA consists of two parts: (1) the Agreement and (2) the Appendices.
+The Agreement includes the standard terms and conditions applicable to all Appendices.
+The Appendices contain the terms and conditions, policy, administrative procedures, scope of work, authorized and unauthorized activities/charges, budget information, funding limitations, and Agreement particulars applicable to that functional area (e.g., Real Property Operations and Maintenance, Security Guard activities, etc.).
 Funding for the CA is identified in each of the Appendices to the MCA.
 The total sum of Federal reimbursements to the recipient for an MCA Appendix may not exceed the approved funding limits identified in the Funding Limitation section of the Appendix.

-The Adjutant General (TAG) for each recipient and the United States Property & Fiscal Officer (USPFO) are responsible for the execution of the MCA and Appendices.
+The Adjutant General (TAG) of the State Military Department and the United States Property & Fiscal Officer (USPFO) are responsible for the execution of the MCA and Appendices.

 In FY 2009, NGB also awarded O&M funds under the American Recovery and Reinvestment Act of 2009 (ARRA) (Pub.
 L. No. 111-5) for the sustainment, restoration, and modernization of National Guard facilities.
-Projects funded with O&M ARRA funds were issued under a separate CA titled "ARRA of 2009 Sustainment, Restoration, and Modernization Projects, Special Military Cooperative Agreement."
+Projects funded with O&M ARRA funds were issued under a separate CA titled "ARRA of 2009 Sustainment, Restoration, and Modernization Project Special Military Project Cooperative Agreement."
 ARRA CAs are numbered as 9000 series projects to distinguish them from all other NGB CAs.

-The total amount of Federal funding authorized for recipient expenditure for ARRA projects is shown in Section 8, Funding Limitation, of the ARRA of 2009 Sustainment, Restoration, and Modernization Projects, Special Military Cooperative Agreement.
+The total amount of Federal funding authorized for recipient expenditure for ARRA projects is shown in Section 8, Funding Limitation, of the ARRA of 2009 Sustainment, Restoration, and Modernization Project Special Military Project Cooperative Agreement.